xaukael/ffs/README.md

 # Freeform Sheets
-Allows creation of any number of configurable sheets for your character from image files.
+Create configurable sheets for your character from image files.

 Supports: inline rolls, entity links, other enriched data, @attribute replacement for core actor fields as well as roll data.